 The main and over arching plan is the Management Plan with a clear contents list to guide the reader.
 It looks at the successes and some things that were less successful from last year's plan and what has been done to address the comments of the judges from their previous visit.
 It is laid out to show the history and development of the park and offers a description of the various zones within the park.
 Finally it has an action plan for the coming year.
-It was sent out in draft form to the Friends of the Mile End Park, The Mile End Park Partnership Board, each of the three forums, (Ecology, Art and Play) and of course the staff themselves.
+It was sent out to the Mile End Park Partnership Board, each of the three forums, (Ecology, Art and Play) and of course the staff themselves.
 All comments received were considered and wherever possible incorporated into the final version.

 The other three strategies are the results of the three specialist forums and go into much more detail in the areas of Ecology, Play and Art.
-These were the work of the various forums drawn together by the Director and are based entirely on the contributions of each group.
+These were the work of the various forums drawn together by the Head of Parks and Open Spaces and are based entirely on the contributions of each group.
 Each has its own contents page and action plan and is bound as one document to highlight the fact that these are live documents and will be given equal status within the overall management plan.
 In other circumstances they would be put into the relevant section within the management plan but for reasons of sustainability it was more prudent to design in such a way as to allow each to also be printed separately.

 In reality the forums generally work from the particular strategy relevant to their group although there can be a degree of cross over.
-E.g. Art and Play working on a joint project to produce the family inspired piece of art for String of Beads Exhibition, Play Memories, in January 2010.